varkeymjohn/secure-AI-HR-agent/README.md

 ### 2. Send the Exact Same Request

 1. Ensure `bob_malicious.pdf` is still selected in the file upload prompt.
 2. Click **2.
-Process (Secure Agent)**[cite: 2].
+Process (Secure Agent)**.

 ### 3. Authorize the Gateway

 The web UI will appear to pause.
 Open the terminal where your Uvicorn server is running.
-You will see a security alert[cite: 6]:
+You will see a security alert:

 ```bash
 ================ SECURITY ALERT ================